mrfito/WildTech-Visioneers/README.md

 Using https://www.developertoarchitect.com/downloads/architecture-characteristics-worksheet.pdf

-- Scalabitliy: to support hunders of users
+- Scalabitliy: to support hundreds of users
 - Availability, reliabilty, performance: to support near real time communication
 - Interoperability: The architecture should support integration with various third-party services and platforms, such as Wildlife Insights, TrapTagger, iNaturalist, and GBIF.
 Interoperability enables users to work with their preferred tools and extends the project's reach by connecting it to established conservation and research networks.
 Since requeriments state
   - communicate with camera